dzimbeck/BitBay/README.md

 Useful information
 ===========================

-To better understand how BitBay works, you can see our visual explainer here: https://github.com/bitbaymarket/website/blob/cc9cddf386bbdf8da9e97af4917f406bc16794b2/bitbay-dynamic-peg-visual-reference.pdf
+To better understand how BitBay works, you can see a visual explainer here: https://github.com/bitbaymarket/website/blob/cc9cddf386bbdf8da9e97af4917f406bc16794b2/bitbay-dynamic-peg-visual-reference.pdf

 Full documentation for integration of BitBay to exchanges can be found here: https://github.com/bitbaymarket/bitbay-doc-exchange